StackStorm/st2docs/docs/source/upgrade_notes.rst

 |st2| in development
 --------------------

-* Action parameter names can now only contain valid word characters (``a-z``, ``0-9`` and ``_``).
+* Pack names and action parameter names can now only contain valid word characters (``a-z``, ``0-9`` and ``_``).

-  If you have an existing action which uses parameter name which doesn't fall into this criteria it needs to be updated otherwise action registration will fail with an error.
+  If you have an existing pack or action which uses parameter name which doesn't fall into this criteria it needs to be updated otherwise pack / action registration will fail with an error.

 * Datastore scopes are now ``st2kv.system`` and ``st2kv.user`` as opposed to ``system`` and ``user``.
   So if you are accessing datastore items in your content, you should now use jinja expressions